 The Compactus Filing System makes searching for music very easy.
 This is done in

-conjunction with our computer database of CDís and records.
+conjunction with our computer database of CD’s and records.

-ï All computers in the studio can access the MP3music files via a short cut icon on the main desktop screen " Full Music Folder ".
+- All computers in the studio can access the MP3music files via a short cut icon on the main desktop screen " Full Music Folder ".

-ï All CDís and Records are listed in Excel Database Files on the eMac (white PC) and the HP PC in Studio 2.
+- All CD’s and Records are listed in Excel Database Files on the eMac (white PC) and the HP PC in Studio 2.
 Music can easily be found by following the instructions

 in a folder next to the computers.

-ï No CDís are to be removed from the station.
+- No CD’s are to be removed from the station.
 If presenters wish to review songs they can do so using the production equipment, after first being shown how to operate it by the Station Manager.

-ï Copying of station music for use elsewhere is not permitted.
+- Copying of station music for use elsewhere is not permitted.
 This is a breach of the Copyright Act and has to be strictly adhered to by the station.

-ï Presenters are encouraged to lend their music to the station so it can be copied and added to the library.
-We have a Copyright Licence (for which we pay substantially) that allows the station to make one copy of CDís for broadcasting.
+- Presenters are encouraged to lend their music to the station so it can be copied and added to the library.
+We have a Copyright Licence (for which we pay substantially) that allows the station to make one copy of CD’s for broadcasting.

 14. Pre-Recorded Programs.